 Step 3: Verify the Broker’s Details

 Enter the broker’s name or license number into the search bar of the regulatory authority’s database.
 Confirm that the details match the information provided on the broker’s website.
-Check the status of their license to ensure it is active and in good standing.
+Check their license status to ensure it is active and in good standing.
 Ensure that the company name, address, and license number are consistent with what the broker has listed on their website.

 Fees and Costs When Trading CFDs

-Understanding the fees and costs associated with trading CFDs (Contracts for Difference) helps manage your trading budget and maximize profitability.
+Understanding the fees and costs of trading CFDs (Contracts for Difference) helps manage your trading budget and maximise profitability.
 Here are the main types of fees you should be aware of when trading CFDs:

 Spreads

-The spread is the difference between the buying price (ask) and the selling price (bid) of a CFD.
+The spread is the difference between a CFD’s buying price (ask) and the selling price (bid).
 This is a primary cost in CFD trading.
-Brokers typically offer variable spreads, which can widen or narrow depending on market conditions.
-It’s essential to compare spreads across brokers, as even slight differences can impact your overall trading costs, especially if you trade frequently.
+Depending on market conditions, brokers typically offer variable spreads, which can widen or narrow.
+It’s essential to compare spreads across brokers, as slight differences can impact your overall trading costs, especially if you trade frequently.

 Commissions